These Cadbury Egg Cookies are stuffed chocolate chip cookies with Cadbury mini eggs hidden in the middle. Serve them as an easy treat for Easter!

 There is something magical about a chocolate egg with that sweet creamy center.

-A few years ago, I discovered that they started making mini Cadbury creme eggs to go along with their cousin, solid chocolate mini eggs.
+A few years ago I discovered they made mini Cadbury creme eggs to go along with their cousin, solid chocolate mini eggs.

-I knew I wanted to stuff the mini eggs into cookies, and what better dessert than two of my favorites combined – Cadbury Egg Cookies?
+I knew I wanted to make stuffed chocolate chip cookies, and what better dessert than two of my favorites combined with Cadbury Egg Cookies?!

 What are Cadbury creme eggs?